Winston Hills: Schools

-Construction commenced in 1974 and the school opened in 1975.
-It focuses on agriculture, similar to the Model Farms the area once was.

 Sport and recreation

 Winston Hills has Girl Guides, Scouts, rugby league, baseball, football and netballclubs.
 The football club (The Bears) is one of the largest in suburban Sydney.

 They also have a well known Rugby League club known as Winston Hills Tigers.

 In 1983, Winston Hills Warriors Baseball Club was established after breaking away from Baulkham Hills.
 WHBC started playing at Col Sutton Park, just down the road from Model Farms High School.
 Winston Hills is one of the best clubs in senior A grade baseball in Sydney.

 In 2010, the Winston Hills Girl Guides joined worldwide celebrations for the centenary (100th birthday) of the Guiding movement during the nationally acclaimed 'Year of the Girl Guide'.
 The Winston Hills Scouts also mark the 40th anniversary for their district.